omasho-codes/GPU-Computing/README.md

-# GPU-Computing-
+# GPU-Computing
-This repository contains my code examples while I was exploring CUDA C, PyCUDA, and OpenCL for GPU-Computing
+This repository contains my code examples while I was exploring CUDA C, PyCUDA, and OpenCL for my coursework